codenart/codenart.github.io/_posts/1-html/2017-07-27-html-4-container-tags.md

 The `<link>` element which we used in the previous section, is normally placed inside the `<head>` container.

 As you see that there is a `<meta>` tag.
-This element will allow us to used [Unicode](https://en.wikipedia.org/wiki/Unicode "ext") characters in our HTML document.
+This element will allow us to use [Unicode](https://en.wikipedia.org/wiki/Unicode "ext") characters in our HTML document.

+The next one is a couple of `title` tags, they help us to name the webpage and display this name at top of web browsers (tab bar).

 The `<html>` container is the root container of the document.
 Something like a `<div>`.
 It's just that.